Suor/funcy/docs/colls.rst

             options = merge(defaults, options)
             ...

-    If you merge sequences and don't need to preserve collection type then use :func:`concat` or :func:`iconcat` instead.
+    If you merge sequences and don't need to preserve collection type, then use :func:`concat` or :func:`iconcat` instead.

 .. function:: join(colls)